SocketPhys/Facebook-to-Computer-heroku/README.md

 calc: starts calculator mode.
 Calculator mode is where you can type any javascript expression and return the bot will message you after it runs it.
 For example 2+2 would message you 4.
 However console.log("hello") would not message you anything but it would print to your console. "hello" + "goodbye" would message you hellogoodbye.
 In deciding what works just imagine eval(message) in javascript and if it returns a value then you will be messaged that value.

-exit: exits calculator mode
+/exit: exits calculator mode

-program: starts program mode.
+/program: starts program mode.

 Program mode allows you to type in any bash program.
 Remember to use ; after every statement.
 This is mandatory.
 If you wish to see output you cannot just use echo output .
 You must redirect all output to the "dankMeme" file.
-An example being echo "hello world" >dankMeme;
+An example being echo "hello world" >dankMeme; After you are done with your program simply type

-After you are done with your program simply type exit program .
-This will display the output
+/exit program:This will display the output and end program mode.

-restart program: Before you start a new program you must type restart program.
+/restart program: Before you start a new program you must type restart program.
+This will not enter program mode